apache/airflow/docs/apache-airflow/index.rst

     from airflow.decorators import task
     from airflow.operators.bash import BashOperator

-    # A DAG represents a workflow, a collection of tasks
+    # A Dag represents a workflow, a collection of tasks
     with DAG(dag_id="demo", start_date=datetime(2022, 1, 1), schedule="0 0 * * *") as dag:
         # Tasks are represented as operators
         hello = BashOperator(task_id="hello", bash_command="echo hello")